Michal Pivoňka: Defecting from Czechoslovakia

 As a teenager, Pivoňka played hockey full-time in Prague while officially being employed by a local steel company.
 His salary of 45,600 koruna a year officially came from his employment with the steel company.
-However, his salary significantly decreased when he was conscripted into the Czechoslovakian army.
+However, his salary significantly decreased when he was conscripted into the Czechoslovak Army.
 Due to the mandatory conscription rules, Pivoňka spent two seasons with the Army team Dukla-Jihlava.
 Despite remaining in Czechoslovakia, Pivoňka gained the attention of teams from the National Hockey League and was heavily pursued by the Washington Capitals.

 After finding out from a Czech coach that he had been drafted in the 1984 NHL entry draft by the Capitals, Pivoňka became determined to defect to the United States and play in the NHL.
 Pivoňka first met with Capitals scout Jack Button in August 1984 at a hunting lodge in northern Sweden.
 His numerous meetings with Button happened in secret due to Czechoslovakia's tendency to reject young players' permission to play in North America.
 If he had been caught defecting, or seeking to defect, he would have been sent to prison.
 In his final meeting with Capitals executives, Button handed Pivoňka a split-up $5 bill and told him not to talk with anyone claiming to be associated with the club unless they had the other half.

 Despite being drafted in 1984, Pivoňka remained in Czechoslovakia for another two years to finish his army term and leave with his fiance Renata.
 Due to the dangers of being caught, Pivoňka was unable to inform his family of his decision before leaving.
 On 7 July 1986, Pivoňka and Renata left Prague, telling their families they were going on vacation in Yugoslavia, where they secretly met with a contact who helped them cross the border to rural Italy.
 After meeting with Washington Capitals executives, Pivoňka and Renata then visited the Embassy of the United States in Rome and were granted tentative refugee status in the United States almost immediately.
 As he would not receive his first paycheque until 15 October 1986, Pivoňka and Renata rented a two-bedroom apartment and bought a car using money from his signing bonuses.
 In the end, the main repercussion Pivoňka's family suffered as a result of his defection was that his father was demoted from head coach to assistant coach of track and field.